 Go to appleid.apple.com

 Click “Sign in” and select “Forgot Apple ID or password?”

 Enter your Apple ID, enter the CAPTCHA code, and click “Continue.”

 You will receive a prompt to change your password on one of your Apple devices.

-If you don’t have the device with you, you will have to either answer security options, confirm your identity via email, or do it by using your phone number.
-In case you are unable to do that, you will be asked to enter the 2FA recovery key to reset your password.
+If you don’t have the device with you, you will have to either answer security questions or confirm your identity via email.
+If you are unable to do that, you will be asked to enter the 2FA recovery key to reset your password.
 You can create a new password only after you’ve confirmed your identity.